-south of Xuejiazhuang needs to be taken into account when discussing the craft production organization.
+Xuejiazhuang and the normal tombs to the south of Xuejiazhuang needs to be taken into account when discussing the craft production organization.

 Xiaomingtun bronze foundry is located at the western industrial zone.
-Archaeologists have found three foundries at western (No. 1 on figure 2.5), southern (No. 2 on figure 2.5), and southeastern Xiaomintun (No. 3 on figure 2.5), respectively, making it the largest bronze industrial zone yet found in Yinxu.
-Its foundries were in use in phase II and became more active in phase III and IV.
-Dasikong South bronze foundry (No. 5 on figure 2.5) belongs to the eastern industrial zone, which contains mainly a small bronze workshop, a bone workshop, and a pottery workshop.
+Archaeologists have found three foundries at western, southern, and southeastern Xiaomintun, respectively, making it the largest bronze industrial zone yet found in Yinxu.71 Its foundries were in use in phase II and became more active in phase III and IV.72 Dasikong South bronze foundry belongs to the eastern industrial zone, which contains mainly a small bronze workshop, a bone workshop, and a pottery workshop.73

-In Meng and He's theories, the northern Yinxu seems to be a void area for craft production.
+In Meng's and He's theories, the northern Yinxu seems to be a void area for craft production.
 However, in 2016, a bronze production site was found to the north of Yinxu at Xindian.
 Xindian foundry was in use from phase II to phase IV.
-Although it is geographically away from Yinxu (10 km from the Palace Area), the remains nonetheless resemble the ones found in Yinxu.
-Whether Xindian belongs to Yinxu, and whether the workshops in Xindian can form the northern industrial zone are still in need of investigation.
+Although it is geographically away from Yinxu (10 km from the Palace Area), the remains nonetheless resemble the ones found in Yinxu.74 Whether Xindian belongs to Yinxu, and whether the workshops in Xindian can form the northern industrial zone are still in need of investigation.